JunimoByte/Aquatic-Sea-Fish/[CP] Aquatic Sea Fish/docs/Fish.md

 "{{ModId}}_BlueSpottedOctopus": "1/cephalopod/////Mods\\{{ModId}}\\AquariumSprite"
 ```
 This defines the Blue Spotted Octopus using frame 1, behaving like a cephalopod, using the mod's aquarium sprite sheet.

+# The Future

+The different changes between 1.6.16, and 1.7.

+## Stardew Valley 1.7

+While it's not out for some year(s), they may be making some changes to context tags during recipes.
+If you have a custom tag that isn't defined, you'd have to define it.
+Example:

+`{
+  "Action": "EditData",
+  "Target": "Data/ContextTags",
+  "Entries": {
+    "weather_rainy": {
+      "DisplayName": "Any Rainy Fish",
+      "RepresentativeItem": "(O){{ModId}}_BrownEel"
+    }
+  }
+}`

+For instance, if a modder used this context tag for a recipe, it would error.
+This would allow it to display the icon (RepresentativeItem), and the text (DisplayName).
+If two mods define the same context tag, then the last definer wins.
+It'll be a purely cosmetic change, so I wouldn't worry about that.

+There is more that will likely occur, with more dehardcoding on furniture.